why would I need A tooth Extraction?

 The wisdom teeth come in a lot later than the rest of our teeth, usually erupting between the ages of 18-25.
 Many people don’t have enough room in their mouths for this third set of molars.
 Wisdom teeth that remain impacted or do not erupt normally can cause a wide range of issues.

 Dr. Grossman can examine your wisdom teeth, assess your oral health, and determine if wisdom tooth extractions are necessary to protect your mouth.
+Some wisdom teeth extractions may be referred out to a specialist, depending on whether or not the tooth is impacted.

 Did you know…